Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-Dev Portals that are authenticated with the **Basic Auth** plugin support password complexity enforcement using either a predned Kong preset or custom rules.
+Dev Portals that are authenticated with the **Basic Auth** plugin support password complexity enforcement using either a predefined Kong preset or custom rules.

 Kong's Preset requires passwords contain characters from at least three of the following categories: